jtjacques/mturk-manage/README.md

 To minimise the risk of your credentials being leaked, it is recommended that this tool is used with a browser that supports the [Subresource Integrity](https://www.w3.org/TR/SRI/) mechanism.
 At the time of writing the integrity of external resources is currently validated by [Chrome](https://www.google.com/chrome/), [Firefox](https://firefox.com/), and [Opera](https://www.opera.com/).

+For security reasons, using copies hosted on a web-server is **not** recommended as they may be subject to tampering and increase the likelihood of your security credentials being intercepted and stolen.

 **While the management console does not store credentials, or send them to any third party, you accept all liability for the security of your access credentials when using them with this tool.**

 Additional guidance on limiting the access of your credentials is offered in the *Login* section.